wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-dynamic-dictionary.markdown

 generated beforehand by profiling the top K most frequent values in the workload memory.
 After the top K values are is generated, it will be loaded into the hardware dictionary, and then used throughout the rest of the execution.
+While such a design greatly simplifies the dictionary logic, it has severe usability problems.
+First, generating the dictionary entries in software requires profiling runs, and is hence cumbersome to deploy.
+Second, the dictionary is only sampled from a single application's memory image, while in reality, the values will be a mixture from different applications running on the same machine.
+The dictionary, however, is not context sensitive, and cannot adapt to multiple contexts running in the system.